+212 670 457 263

 The currency here is the Moroccan Dirham (MAD).
 While you can use cards in bigger city places, it’s wise to have cash on hand for souks, smaller shops, and tips during your adventures.

-Arabic and Amazigh (Berber) are the official languages.
-French is widely spoken as a second language, and you’ll find that English and Spanish are common too, and in some tourist areas like the Sahara desert you will find people who speak more than four languages in addition to local ones.
-Our drivers and guides speak different languages, so communication won’t be a problem.
+Arabic and Amazigh (Berber) are the official languages, while French is the second language.
+In touristic areas like the Sahara desert you will find people who speak more than four languages in addition to local ones.

 It’s always best to ask for permission before snapping photos of people.
 In markets and public squares, a friendly gesture goes a long way, and some folks might appreciate a small tip.

-The tour does involve some long drives and walking on uneven ground.
-However, we can adapt the camel trek, and we’re happy to chat about the itinerary to make sure it fits your group’s needs.
+This 7-day Morocco itinerary does involve some long drives and walking on uneven ground.
+However, we can adapt the tour, and we’re happy to chat about the itinerary to make sure it fits your group’s needs.